fbohz/fbohz.github.io/_posts/2020-09-14-data-structures_pt1.markdown

 # Hash Tables / (Objects in JS)

 Like hashes in Ruby.
-They are named objects in JS:
+They are referred as objects in JavaScript.

 - Hash Tables allow to set key/value pair.
   - with hash tables key is like our index in arrays.